 Gross Profit Margin in Banking & Financial Services

-How to interpret and apply gross profit margin specifically when analyzing banking & financial services stocks in India.
+How to interpret and apply gross profit margin when analyzing banking & financial services stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Gross Profit Margin?